festwrap/festwrap-server/README.md

 We are relying on Spotify for storing the playlists and Setlistfm for retrieving the top songs from each artist, though we can support other services in the future.

-For this initial version I have allowed some technical debt to slip in (e.g. code duplication), but I plan to remove it in incoming iterations.
-I keep a small backlog of tasks in this [board](https://trello.com/b/Iv1rrKwE/festwrap).

 # Local development

 We use pre-commit for static code analysis.
 Make sure hooks are installed (i.e. `brew install pre-commit` in MacOS) before contributing: